 I can relate all too well.

-I was a stay-at-home mom for 8+ years.
+I was a stay-at-home mom for over 8 years.

-I’ll be the first to admit that surviving on one low income isn’t always easy.
-There’s definitely a learning curve!
+And I’ll be the first to tell you that surviving on one low income isn’t always easy.

 Benefits of being a stay-at-home mom